 When bipolar patients are experiencing mania, they will often participate in substance abuse (drugs and alcohol) and increased (and unsafe) sexual activity.
 They will also typically display aggressiveness and grandiose, delusional ideas about themselves.
 In the later stages of mania, the patient may even experience hallucinations, psychotic delusions, and rage.

-Symptoms on the other range of depression can include extreme sadness and fatigue, and feelings of guilt, hopelessness, isolation, and anxiety.
+Symptoms in the other range of depression can include extreme sadness and fatigue and feelings of guilt, hopelessness, isolation, and anxiety.
 Depression may also cause a decrease in sexual drive, interest in normal activities, and appetite, and a loss of sleep.
-Depressive states often come with a lack of motivation, pain and social anxiety.
+Depressive states often come with a lack of motivation, pain, and social anxiety.
 In the later stages of depression, those experiencing a depressive state may become psychotic and suicidal.

 Specific symptoms of depression or a depressive episode include:

 - Mood changes;

 - A long period of feeling worried or empty;

 - Loss of interest in activities once enjoyed, including sex;

 - Having problems concentrating, remembering, and making decisions;

 - Changing eating, sleeping, or other habits; and